Skip to content

 Here are some things I look for when I’m line editing:

-*Note: Proofreading done in the middle of the line editing process is likely to miss things, since sentences are still being changed up.
-I recommend hiring a proofreader in addition to a line editor.
+*Note: Copyediting done in the middle of the line editing process is likely to miss things, since sentences are still being changed up.
+I recommend hiring a copyeditor and/or proofreader in addition to a line editor.

 Bonus!